 Meanwhile, Chelsea’s 9-year-old son, Levi, will be played by Jason Maybaum, and Sky Katz will play Nia’s BFF Tess.

 Meet the stars of #RavensHome: Issac Brown, Navia Robinson, Jason Maybaum and Sky Katz! @ravensymone & @anneliesevdp will also be returning! pic.twitter.com/edzPQllBs9

 Rondell Sheridan and T’Keyah Crystal Keymáh, who played Raven’s parents Victor and Tania, as well as Kyle Massey who played Raven’s brother Cory, will occasionally make an appearance on the show.

-However, Orlando Brown who played the role of Raven’s other best friend Eddie Thomas, will be replaced by YouTuber-turned-actor Alonzo Lerone, as Symone and Brown were in a particularly odd feud toward the end of 2016.
+However, Orlando Brown who played the role of Raven’s other best friend Eddie Thomas, will not be appearing in the spin-off as Symone and Brown are currently in an odd feud.